How thinking INSIDE the box makes you more creative

 “What I wouldn’t give for a holocaust cloak.” -Wesley on The Princess Bride, when faced with the challenge of defeating sixty men with three

 Potential assets remain unrecognized, unvalued, and unleveraged until you’re forced into a corner.

-This is why so many heroic entrepreneurs have emerged during this recession.
-They’ve taken a hard look at their circumstances.
-They’ve accepted the constraints imposed by a crashed economy.
-They’ve played the hand they were dealt, rather than folding in despair.
+This is why so many heroic entrepreneurs emerge during recessions.
+They take a hard look at their circumstances.
+They accept the constraints imposed by a crashed economy.
+They play the hand they were dealt, rather than folding in despair.

 Life will never deal you a full house.
-Instead, it’s given you a box with tough constraints.
+Instead, gives you a box with tough constraints.
 But within the framework of those constraints — and the assets they reveal — is the key to your freedom.